Dreamgirls (film): Plot

-By 1973, Effie has become an impoverished single mother living on welfare in Detroit with her young daughter Magic.
+By 1973, Effie has become an impoverished single mother living on welfare in Detroit with her daughter Magic.
 To restart her music career, she appoints Marty as her manager and begins performing at a local nightclub.
 Meanwhile, Deena Jones & the Dreams have become superstars and Rainbow, now headquartered in Los Angeles, has become the biggest pop label in the nation.
 Curtis, now Deena's husband, pitches a film about Cleopatra to feature her in the title role.
 However, Deena clandestinely hopes the film will never be greenlit, wanting to pursue other acting gigs.

-The following year, Jimmy has descended into drug addiction due to both Curtis' preoccupation with Deena and his rejection of Jimmy's politically charged charity single "Patience", written by C.C., that he recorded with Lorrell.
-During a televised special of Rainbow's tenth anniversary, Jimmy abandons his soulful act to do an impromptu rap, which excites the audience, until he goes too far and drops his pants.
+By 1974, Jimmy has become a drug addict due to Curtis's preoccupation with Deena and his rejection of Jimmy's politically charged charity single "Patience" with C.C. and Lorrell.
+During Rainbow's tenth anniversary special, Jimmy abandons his somber act to do an impromptu rap, exciting the audience, until he goes too far and drops his pants.
 Embarrassed, Curtis promptly drops him from the label and Lorrell ends their affair.
-Sometime later, C.C., who feels Curtis is undermining his songs' artistic merit by making them into disco music, quits the label.
-Jimmy soon dies from a heroin overdose, devastating Lorrell, who is barred from his funeral.
+C.C., who feels Curtis is undermining his songs' artistic merit by making them into disco music, quits the label.
+Jimmy dies from a heroin overdose, devastating Lorrell, who is barred from his funeral.

-Disillusioned by Curtis' cold reaction to Jimmy's death, C.C. reconciles with Effie in Detroit, writing and producing her comeback single, "One Night Only".
-Just as it begins gaining local radio play, an angered Curtis uses payola to force radio stations to play The Dreams' disco cover of the song.
-The plan crumbles, however, as Deena, who has been increasingly frustrated over Curtis' control of her career, discovers his schemes and contacts Effie, who arrives in Los Angeles with C.C., Marty, and a lawyer.
+Disillusioned by Curtis' cold reaction to Jimmy's death, C.C. reconciles with Effie in Detroit, producing her debut single, "One Night Only".
+Just as it begins gaining local radio play, Curtis uses payola to promote The Dreams' disco version instead.
+By 1975, Deena, frustrated by Curtis's control of her career, discovers his schemes and contacts Effie, who arrives in Los Angeles with C.C., Marty, and a lawyer.
 Deena and Effie reconcile, with Effie telling her that Curtis is Magic's father.
 He begrudgingly agrees to nationally distribute Effie's version of "One Night Only" to avoid being reported to the FBI.
-Inspired by Effie's victory and finally seeing Curtis for who he truly is, Deena leaves him, vowing to start over.
-One year later, The Dreams give a farewell performance at the Detroit Theater, inviting Effie onstage to sing lead for the final song.
+Inspired by Effie's victory and finally seeing Curtis for who he is, Deena leaves him, vowing to start over.
+The Dreams give a farewell performance at the Detroit Theater, inviting Effie onstage to sing lead for the final song.
 Towards the end, Curtis approaches the front row, encounters Magic, and realizes she is his daughter.